The Jail is closed for a preservation project.

 Group tours and field trips

 We offer engaging school programs catered to individual grades and guided tours led by enthusiastic staff who are thrilled to help make Frisco history come alive during your visit.
+For school, camp, or group trips to the Historic Park, please call ahead to discuss avaliability with us.
 For more information, call 970-668-3428 or email Museum@townoffrisco.com.

 Historic Park & Museum Accessibility